Death-Truction/Conversation-Engine/README.md

 ## Testing

-The project includes a <i>playground</i> to try the ConversationsEngine with some example skills.
+The project includes a <i>playground</i> to try the Conversation-Engine with some example skills.
 1. To start the playground simple run the following command in your cloned github repository:
     ```sh
     mvn exec:java